-In creating or adapting your material for the OAA Webinar, you will want to keep in mind not only that your audience will largely be made up of Ontario architects, but also the specific Learning Objectives you previously shared.
+In creating your material for the OAA Webinar, you should keep in mind your audience will largely be made up of members of the OAA, but those on the path to licensure and the public may also attend.
+You will want to ensure you are addressing the specific Learning Objectives set out in your proposal.